Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Results

-Fig.~\ref{f} shows the friction factors from the present simulations together with the smooth-pipe prediction and Nikuradse’s classical \citep{nikuradse1933} data for the highest available relative roughness (${\overline{R}/k_s} = 15$).
-In the laminar regime ($\Rey_b\lesssim 2000$), Nikuradse’s data collapse onto the theoretical Hagen-Poiseuille prediction, $f = 64/\mathrm{Re_b}$, regardless of the roughness level, which implies that geometric roughness does not alter significantly the laminar friction in those experiments.
+In the laminar regime ($Re_b\lesssim 2000$), Nikuradse's data collapse onto the theoretical Hagen-Poiseuille prediction, $f_b = 64/Re_b$, regardless of the roughness level, which implies that geometric roughness does not alter significantly the laminar friction in those experiments.
 By contrast, our numerically obtained laminar friction factors exceed the theoretical value by 5--80\%.
 Two effects explain the discrepancy.
-First, using the maximum radius $R_{\max}$ to define the Reynolds number $\Rey_b=u_bR_{\max}/\nu$ is inadequate, as it overestimates the effective cross-sectional area available to the flow.
-Second, and more fundamentally, even when the mean radius is adopted, the large relative roughness of the wavy geometry distorts the cross-section sufficiently to reduce the flow-conducting area and raise the measured resistance.
-Classical theory assumes a fixed pipe radius or diameter, but in rough or corrugated geometries this assumption becomes ambiguous.
-An alternative geometric definition is the harmonic mean radius, defined over one wavelength $\lambda$ defined as follows
+First, defining the Reynolds number using the maximum radius $Re_b=2R_{\max}u_b/\nu$ overestimates the effective cross-sectional area available to the flow.
+Second, and more fundamentally, even when the mean radius is adopted, the large relative roughness of the wavy geometry reduces the flow conducting cross section and can lead to secondary flow structures in the divergent pipe regions that raise the flow resistance.